chandanasy/GNNFakeNews/README.md

 Contains the 3 Proposed Modifications on the UPFD Baseline Model using GraphSAGE as the Graph Encoder and BERT and Content as the Textual Encoders.
 The model is implemented on the Content Dataset.

 ## PLOTS Folder:
-Consists of THE Plots for different combination of Graph( GIN and GAT) and Text Encoders for both the Politifact and Gossipcop Datasets.
+Consists of Plots for different combination of Graph( GIN and GAT) and Text Encoders for both the Politifact and Gossipcop Datasets.